nerdyc/testable-golang-web-service/README.md

-# An Easily Tested, SQL-backed JSON Web Service in Go.

 This repo demonstrates how to write an easily-tested JSON web service in Go, with a PostgreSQL database.
 [It's a companion to a blog post I wrote](http://nerdyc.com/blog/2016/06/16/testing-web-apps-end-to-end-in-go/).